 The lodge does not have a dress code, but many guests choose to wear comfortable outdoor clothing for activities and excursions and casual evening attire for cocktail hour and dinner.

 Children of all ages are welcome at Inkaterra La Casona.
+Children under 12 stay at the additional bed cost when sharing accommodations with two adults.
 A Child Explorer’s Kit—a backpack containing a flashlight, cap, postcards, magnifying glass, colored pencils, and granola bars—is available for purchase at the lodge.
 Childcare services for children age four and older can be arranged for an additional charge.
 The lodge also offers several activities that can be specially tailored for families, including the excursions listed below (available at an additional cost).

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.